All Episodes

 He did a zoom on this creature.

-Now Mr. Doar, like many other eyewitnesses, prefers to caution that the sighting could be someone dressed up in a gorilla costume.
+Now, Mr. Doar, like many other eyewitnesses, prefers to caution that the sighting could be someone dressed up in a gorilla costume.

-One of the tour guide eyewitnesses was Steve Goodbread who works for Pelican Tours in the Everglades.
+One of the tour guide eyewitnesses was Steve Goodbread, who works for Pelican Tours in the Everglades.

-Around the same day in July that Vince Dorr took his photograph, Steve had 12 tourists in his van on Turner River Road at about 2.15 in the afternoon.
+Around the same day in July that Vince Dorr took his photograph, Steve had 12 tourists in his van on Turner River Road at about 2.15 in the afternoon when the tourists spotted a tall primate creature.

-This is Steve Goodgriff.
+This is Steve Goodbread.

 The people that were on the tour just happened to say, well, what's that?